GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/spe11b/Example.rst

 **Context**

-We consider the benchmark proposed in `(Nordbotten et al.,2024) <https://norceresearch.brage.unit.no/norceresearch-xmlui/bitstream/handle/11250/3137806/spe-218015-pa.pdf?sequence=1>`__ to showcase the effect of the convective mixing in addition to the usually considered residual trapping in a multi-facies resevoir.
+We consider the benchmark proposed in `(Nordbotten et al., 2024) <https://onepetro.org/SJ/article-pdf/29/05/2507/4090996/spe-218015-pa.pdf/1>`__ to showcase the effect of the convective mixing in addition to the usually considered residual trapping in a multi-facies resevoir.
-Also, using a thermal formulation, the effect of injecting cold CO2 can be observed.
+Also, by using a thermal formulation, the effect of injecting cold CO2 can be observed.

 This example can serve as a guideline to set-up the input XML deck to reproduce the published results on `SPE11 CSP <https://github.com/Simulation-Benchmarks/11thSPE-CSP>`__.
 The input decks for other simulators can be found at `decks <https://github.com/Simulation-Benchmarks/11thSPE-CSP/tree/main/input_decks>`__.